lextago/sparkhack-2025/README.md

 ## Usage

-Take any of the photos in the /test folder, upload, and submit once you're on the landing page of the site.
+Take any of the photos in the /test folder, upload, and submit once you're on the landing page of the site shown below:

 ## Warnings